 Modules available in our Curriculum Warehouse

 Each module, and the lessons within the modules, can be completed independently or together in a classroom.
 All modules work toward helping students internalize interdisciplinary STEM concepts and the skills of research and systems biology.
 Systems thinking, collaboration, inquiry-based experimentation and problem-solving are key components of these learning experiences.
 The modules purposefully weave together multiple Next Generation Science Standards through researching real-world phenomena.
 Please see our Standards Addressed page for compiled information and each of our individual lesson pages for specific standards addressed.
 See our Systems Thinkers in STEM pages for information on how to integrate career connections into our modules.
 See our home page for more general information on our program.
 Please contact us if you want guidance on how to use adapted lessons within these modules for remote or at-home learning environments - firstname.lastname@example.org.

 Ecological Networks, is typically taught in 8-12th grade life science courses.
 This curriculum supplement consists of three subunits that can each be taught independently.
 These subunits include an Introduction to Systems, an Introduction to Extremophiles and a Great Salt Lake Case Study.
 The subunits work together to teach students how to think on a systems level while collaborating and applying their understanding to a case study involving an extreme environment.
-In 2007, this module was certified by WA State LASER (Leadership and Assistance for Science Education Reform) as exemplary materials according to their rigorous guidelines.
+This module was certified by WA State LASER (Leadership and Assistance for Science Education Reform) as exemplary materials according to their rigorous guidelines.